esrabrown/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My group and I will be working on a project about housekeeping.
+Our group will be working on a project about housekeeping.
-Our app is going to provide an user login that user will be able to schedule, purchase the packages with discounts, select the providers and pay for the package directly from the app.
-When users signed up, they will enter the required info and see the estimate.
+The project's name is Qlean Quotes.
+Our app is going to provide an user login that user will be able to schedule, purchase the packages with discounts, select the providers and pay for the package directly from the app.When users signed up, they will enter the required info and see the estimate.
 Once paid, user can view all orders/paid invoices.
 Also, user will be able to leave a feedback.

 ### Features
 User login : Users will be able to create accounts and log in to the application.Each user will have a profile page.